tecladocode/web-dev-bootcamp/curriculum/section05/lectures/09_what_are_svg/README.md

 You can see that it is similar to HTML: there are tags and attributes.

-We won't cover how to code your own SVGs in this course, since Figma will do that for us with a visual interface.
+We won't cover how to code your own SVGs[^code-own-svg] in this course, since Figma will do that for us with a visual interface.
 However, it is something you _can_ learn.
 Understanding the code can sometimes be handy though, as you can do things like modify the size (using the `width` and `height` attributes of the `svg` tag).

 Once we have that SVG code, we can just put it inside an HTML document.
 The browser will be able to understand it, and draw the SVG for us.